electrikmilk/cherri/ReadMe.md

 - 🪄 No magic variables syntax, they're constants instead
 - 🪶 Optimized to create as small as possible Shortcuts and reduces memory usage at runtime
 - #️⃣ Include files within each other for large Shortcut projects
-- 🔧 Define your custom actions to paste actions
+- 🔧 Define custom actions
 - 🥩 Enter actions raw with custom identifier and parameters
 - ❓ Define import questions
 - 📇 Generate VCards for menus